Accessibility Services

 Academic Accommodations

-Academic accommodations help facilitate a more equitable experience for students with disabilities by reducing barriers and providing support in the learning environment.
+Academic accommodations are intended to provide equal access to academic content by reducing barriers and providing support in the learning environment.
 Accommodations are determined through individualized assessment and may vary from specific plans made in the K-12 setting.
-The most widely used accommodations are detailed on this page.
+The most commonly used accommodations are detailed on this page, but specific accommodations will be determined in consultation with Accessibility Services Staff.

 Examples of Reasonable Accommodations